Bobby Bowden: Early coaching career

-Bowden served as an assistant football coach and head track and field coach at Howard College (now known as Samford University) in Birmingham, Alabama from 1954–55.
-He left his alma mater to become athletic director as well as head football, baseball, and basketball coach at South Georgia College from 1956 to 1958.
+Bowden graduated from Howard in 1953, and began his coaching career at his alma mater, that fall as an assistant football coach in charge of the backfield under Earl Gartman.
+He left Howard in 1955 to become athletic director as well as head football, baseball, and basketball coach at South Georgia College.
 After a losing basketball season, Bowden fired himself as head coach.
+His baseball teams at South Georgia won three consecutive state titles.
 Bowden then returned to Howard as head coach, where he compiled a 31–6 record between 1959 and 1962.
 In 1962, Bowden went to Florida State University as an assistant coach under head coach Bill Peterson.
 Bowden left Florida State in 1965 to go to West Virginia University (WVU) as an assistant under Jim Carlen.
 When Carlen left following the 1969 season to become head coach at Texas Tech, Bowden replaced him.
 Bowden then compiled a 42–26 record at WVU before returning to FSU as head coach in 1976.

 During Bowden's first year as head coach at WVU, the football team of the state's other top-division school, Marshall University, was killed in a plane crash.
 He asked NCAA permission to wear Marshall jerseys and play Marshall's final game of the 1970 season against Ohio, but was denied.
 In memory of the victims of the crash, Mountaineers players put green crosses and the initials "MU" on their helmets.
 Bowden allowed Marshall's new head coach Jack Lengyel and his assistants access to game film and playbooks to acquaint themselves with the veer offense, a variation of the option offense which aids teams with weak offensive lines.
 Lengyel credits Bowden with helping the young Thundering Herd recover.
 Bowden reportedly became emotional while viewing the movie We Are Marshall, and has said that he was the original candidate for the Marshall head coaching job filled by crash victim Rick Tolley.